MAKE YOUR IMPACT

 Students face many obstacles on the path to and through college.

 In recent years, innovators and researchers have explored how insights from behavioral science—the study of how we make decisions and take action—can help students overcome these challenges.

 We compiled the most effective of these “nudge strategies” for educators like you in Nudges, Norms, and New Solutions, a free and easy-to-use guide.
-We also created the Nudge Hotline, giving you access to free one-on-one support in applying behavioral strategies.

 Simple, behaviorally-informed efforts like coaching and eliminating small application obstacles may be the key to giving students a leg-up on getting into college.

 From goal-setting to helping students side-step potential roadblocks, simple innovations can help you increase your students’ ability to thrive in college.
 The guide contains 5 solutions that can help students succeed academically.

 Simple tweaks to Financial Aid conversations, like prompting FAFSA submissions and reframing borrowing choices, could help students make informed financial decisions about college.
 The guide includes 3 strategies to help students navigate their financial options.